revans2/incubator-storm/docs/documentation/Resource_Aware_Scheduler_overview.md

 #### Shared Memory

 In some cases you may have memory that is shared between components.
-It may be a cahce shared within a worker between instances of a bolt, or it might be static data that is memory mapped into a bolt and is shared accross a worker.
+It may be a cache shared within a worker between instances of a bolt, or it might be static data that is memory mapped into a bolt and is shared accross a worker.
 In any case you can specify your share memory request by creating one of `SharedOffHeapWithinNode`, `SharedOffHeapWithinWorker`, or `SharedOnHeap` and adding it to bolts and spouts that use that shared memory.

 Example of Usage: